 mvn test -Dincontainer

 The presence of the incontainer property activates an incontainer Maven profile.
-This time, all the tests in the test suite are executed.
+This time, all the tests except the tests within SE TestNG group are executed.

 In order to run tests appropriate to the Java EE Web Profile execute: